Nexmo/station/_use_cases/en/asr-use-case-voice-bot.md

 In this tutorial, you created an application that uses the Voice API to interact with caller by asking and answering with voice messages.

-The bot you created was pretty simple, but it was able to listen to the caller and respond with some relevant information.
+The bot you created was simple, but it was able to listen to the caller and respond with some relevant information.
 You may use it as a basis for your IVR or some customer self-service app just by adding appropriate business logic relevant to your case and the services you are using.

 As you see, speech recognition (ASR) is an effortless way to implement dialogue-style voice bot or IVR/IVA quickly.
-If you need more flexibility or almost real-time interaction, take a look at and try our [WebSockets](https://developer.nexmo.com/voice/voice-api/guides/websockets) feature, which is extremely powerful and can empower some very sophisticated use cases, such as artificial intelligence, analysis and transcription of call audio.
+If you need more flexibility or almost real-time interaction, try our [WebSockets](/voice/voice-api/guides/websockets) feature, which is extremely powerful and can empower some very sophisticated use cases, such as artificial intelligence, analysis and transcription of call audio.

 ## Where Next?

 Here are a few more suggestions of resources that you might enjoy as the next step after this tutorial:

-* Learn more about [speech recognition](https://developer.nexmo.com/voice/voice-api/guides/speech-recognition) feature;
+* Learn more about [speech recognition](/voice/voice-api/guides/speech-recognition) feature.
-* Make the bot sound more natural by [customizing text-to-speech](https://developer.nexmo.com/voice/voice-api/guides/customizing-tts) messages with SSML;
+* Make the bot sound more natural by [customizing text-to-speech](/voice/voice-api/guides/customizing-tts) messages with SSML.
-* Find out how to get and send back the raw media through [WebSocket](https://developer.nexmo.com/use-cases/voice-call-websocket-node) connection.
+* Find out how to get and send back the raw media through [WebSocket](/use-cases/voice-call-websocket-node) connection.